Percy R. Pyne's magnificent home (left) harmonizes architecturally with its two neighbors -- photo by Alice Lum |

 The Marquesa donated No. 680 to the Center for Inter-American Relations (now the Americas Society) and sold the other properties to sympathetic buyers.

-In 1966 the architectural firm of Walker O. Cain & Associates were commissioned to oversee restoration of the damaged interiors.
+In 1966 the architectural firm of Walker O. Cain & Associates was commissioned to oversee restoration of the damaged interiors.
 The exterior had, thankfully, escaped the demolition unscathed.
-Eighteen months later the ripped-out plank floors and exquisite marble mantles were traced down, reinstalled and the restoration was complete.
+Eighteen months later the ripped-out plank floors and exquisite marble mantles were traced down, reinstalled and the restoration was completed.

 The restoration required the finding and re-installation of discarded floors and architectural details -- photo kseniaandbruno.com |

-The Americas Society remains in No. 680 Park Avenue, maintaining it with the dignity and care it deserves.
-One of the first structures to be included on the New York City Landmark’s list, in was designed in 1970.
+The Americas Society remains in 680 Park Avenue, maintaining it with the dignity and care it deserves.
+It was designated a New York City Landmark in 1970.

 No comments: